Russia, Ukraine agree to uphold ceasefire in Normandy talks | DW | 26.01.2022

 The move has stoked fears of a much wider incursion into Ukraine beyond the industrial eastern region known as Donbas, which is controlled by Russia-backed separatists.

-Ahead of the talks, Andriy Yermak, said that the meeting was a "strong signal of readiness for a peaceful settlement."
+Ahead of the talks, Andriy Yermak, an adviser to Ukrainian President Volodymyr Zelenskyy, said that the meeting was a "strong signal of readiness for a peaceful settlement."

-French Foreign Minister Jean-Yves Le Drian told the French Senate that "we are taking all the necessary initiatives to trigger a de-escalation process" as talks were underway in Paris.
+As the talks were underway in Paris, French Foreign Minister Jean-Yves Le Drian told the French Senate, "We are taking all the necessary initiatives to trigger a de-escalation process."

 The meeting lasted for more the eight hours.